VSMPO-AVISMA: History

-In November 2021, “VSMPO-AVISMA” and Boeing signed an agreement to increase producing capacity of JV Ural Boeing Manufacturing (UBM) as well as project investment cost of R&D sector.
+In November 2021, “VSMPO-AVISMA” and Boeing signed an agreement to increase producing capacity of UBM as well as project investment cost of R&D sector.
 The agreement maintains the role of “VSMPO-AVISMA” as the biggest titanium supplier for Boeing.
 Only four months later, following the Russian invasion of Ukraine, the agreement was terminated, as well as a 2007 agreement.

 In November 2021, the Arbitration Court of Sverdlovsk Oblast ordered to the company to pay 651 million roubles for pollution on ground area of 347538 square meters pro rata to Federal Service for Supervision of Natural Resources legal action.